Oct. 5 & 6, 2017

 - Closing keynote address from Burke County School Nutrition Director and President-elect of the Academy of Nutrition and Dietetics Donna Martin

-- Three 3-hour dynamic field trips showcasing Augusta area farm to school programs
+- Three 3-hour in-depth workshops and three 3-hour dynamic field trips showcasing Augusta area farm to school programs

 - Twenty-one education sessions covering a variety of topics for early care and K-12 educators, administrators, and school nutrition staff